 In 2003, primary education was made free to all students in Kenya, increasing primary school attendance by almost forty percent within four years.
 However, quality of education is an ongoing issue in Kenya, particularly at the primary level with rising illiteracy rates and issues related to overcrowding and faculty shortages.
 Furthermore, the path of Kenya’s primary education curriculum and teacher training was largely paved during the British colonial era and remains stagnant today.
-Pressure to get results is immense for both teachers and students under this system; the learning atmosphere it generates is typically not one in which children are encouraged to deeply digest content or develop creative problem-solving skills.
-This service learning project seeks to address the issue of quality education in Kenya by partnering with international primary school educators in the exploration, development and implementation of dynamic learning practices at Woodland Star School and ultimately on education in larger settings of Limuru and Kenya.
+Pressure to achieve results is immense for both teachers and students under this system; the learning atmosphere it generates is typically not one in which children are encouraged to deeply digest content or develop creative problem-solving skills.
+This service learning project seeks to address the issue of quality education in Kenya by partnering with international primary school educators in the exploration, development and implementation of dynamic learning practices at Woodland Star School and ultimately in the wider area of Limuru and Kenya.

 Timeframe for Involvement

 Service learning involvement centers on using Woodland Star International School’s dynamic curriculum as a best practice model to train and collaborate with low income primary schools in the Limuru community such as Limuru Children’s Centre, Pages Academy, BOC and more.
 Woodland Star’s curriculum, founded on constructivist philosophy and pedagogy, is child-centered and incorporates hands-on, personalized learning for students in multi-aged classrooms.
 Woodland Star implements thematic integration of content areas, STEM, project-based learning, and environmental sustainability theory and practice to not only give learners a genuine and deep understanding of content and context, but also powerful tools to become the learners, thinkers and creators who will help create a better world for the future.